Arman-Mojaver/SEC-filing-CLI/README.md

 The `cik` number can be found in the following link: https://www.sec.gov/edgar/searchedgar/cik

+# General information

+You can introduce unlimited `cik` numbers in the same command and all the filings will be retrieved and stored.

+You can also place a file named `entities.json` in the running directory with `company names` (any name) as keys and `cik` numbers as values.
+The CLI will retrieve and store all the `cik` numbers listed in the file.

+The corresponding filing will be stored in a directory named `Data` located in the same directory as the CLI.

 # Instructions to clone the repository and run the CLI

 Open a terminal and execute the following commands